-- 1.5.1 The County will continue to establish and maintain a high standard of accounting practices. - 1.5.2 The accounting system will continue to maintain records on a basis consistent with accepted standards for local government accounting. - 1.5.21.5.3 Detailed documentation will be provided for all expenses of the County or County controlled funds to be reviewed by the staff of Finance and Administrative Services prior to payment.
-Required information includes a detailed description of the good or service that was provided in the form of an itemized invoice provided by the vendor (additional information can be added by the department), the date the good was received or the service was provided, and an approval by the department or agency head or designee that the good or service provided was consistent with the specifications, purchase order, contract and/or any agreement that documented the expectations during the procurement. - 4.5.31.5.4 An independent public accounting firm will conduct an annual audit and the County will issue a comprehensive annual financial report. - 4.5.41.5.5 Additional reports comparing budget to actual results will be presented at least quarterly to the Finance and Administrative Committee and provided to all Board members.
+- 1.5.1 The County -will -continue to establish and maintain a high standard of accounting practices. - 1.5.2 The accounting system will continue to maintain records on a basis consistent with accepted standards for local government accounting. - 1.5.3 An independent public accounting firm will conduct an annual audit and the County will issue a comprehensive annual financial report. - 1.5.4 Additional reports comparing budget to actual results will be presented at least quarterly as an attachment to the agenda of to-the Finance and Administrative Committee and provided to all Board members.